-Steps In Mortgage Pre-Approval Process
+Steps In Mortgage Pre-Approval Process Leading To Home Closing

-- Once you have provided the required application documentation and a credit report has been obtained, your Mortgage Loan Officer will go to work using the automated underwriting system to pre-approve the mortgage application.
+- Once you have provided the required application documentation and a credit report has been obtained, your Mortgage Loan Officer will go to work using the automated underwriting system to pre-approve the mortgage application

 Steps In Mortgage Pre-Approval Process: What Is A Pre-Approval?

 The pre-approval stage is hands down the most important stage of the entire mortgage process and the main reason for a last minute mortgage loan denial is because the pre-approval was not issued correctly.
 Here are some important check points:

 - There is more to just looking at the credit scores to see if the borrower meets the minimum credit score requirements or just looking at the paycheck stubs to see how much the borrower makes

 - A competent diligent loan officer will carefully review the borrower’s overall credit history on their credit report, question any potential erroneous credit tradelines or credit items, review the borrowers tax returns and make sure that the lender they are employed by does not have any particular lender overlays that may pertain to the borrower he or she is currently qualifying